Gblumentals/gravity/README.md

 My approach is based on finding the .75 and .25 quantile of depths at which market orders arrive and using them to make the respective bid and ask spread.
 These depths could also be modelled in a Poisson process or a probability distribution for other approaches of the estimation.
-Some code  inside the bot.py has another approach that I was working on where the depth matrix is modelled as a Gaussian.
+Some code  inside the bot.py has another version that I was working on where the depth matrix is modelled as a Gaussian.